Blog

 Usha Patel, Neurocognitive Therapist and Director of Raviv Practice London shares her first-hand experience of working with children /adults and the latest research and upcoming events in her series of blog posts.

-Usha Patel Usha Patel
+Usha Patel BA (Hons) Usha Patel BA (Hons)

 How to teach a child to do their own shoelaces.